 When I decided to make my own career leap, those who knew me well weren’t surprised.
 While I had been successful at my various positions, without intending to, I communicated to my friends I wasn’t completely fulfilled.
 If it was so obvious to my them, why did it take so long for me to leap?
 I had to have an epiphany.

 Normally epiphanies are the result of an unfortunate event that causes us to reevaluate our mental models of the world.
 In my case, I suffered two miscarriages in the space of 10 months.
 My body and my emotions were wreaked.
 But in that space, my priorities became crystal clear–life was literally too short to waste it on a job that wasn’t exactly what I wanted.
 I just had to do steps 1 and 2 to figure out what that was.

 The good news is that you don’t have to suffer misfortune to have an epiphany.
 Epiphanies come about because our life circumstances shift our perception of fear.
 Those who have a near death experience suddenly realize they’re afraid of not living more than they’re afraid of failing.

 As Guillebeau points out, the other way to get that kind of clarity is to “decrease the fear of the desired situation.”
 You can do this internally, by tapping into your emotions and creating a gradual path to change that doesn’t spook that lizard part of your brain (a la the Switch book method).
-Or you can do it externally, by testing your future career on the side, as I did with the blog, or by taking Ramit’s Earn1K course (not an affiliate link), which encourages you to build a business while still working full time.
+Or you can do it externally, by testing your future career on the side, as I did with the blog, which encourages you to build a business while still working full time.